 Josephine Chesterfield (Anne Hathaway) is an incredibly successful con-artist.
 She lives in a very wealthy city, filled with wealthy men just waiting to be taken advantage of.
-Josephine believes (and has the success to back up her claims) that women make the ultimate con-artists.
+Josephine believes that women make the ultimate con-artists, and she has had enough success to support this belief.
 Men easily assume they are stronger, smarter, and more cunning than women.
 Most importantly, she believes that men like to save “vulnerable” women, so she frequently plays the damsel in distress as a means of conning her targets.

-Penny (Rebel Wilson) is another con-artist, but tends to take advantage of smaller targets than Josephine.
-She has found her own level of success, but decides to move to a wealthier city to increase the scale (and the gains) of her efforts.
+Penny (Rebel Wilson) is another con-artist, but she tends to take advantage of much smaller targets than Josephine.
+She has found her own level of success, but she decides to move to a wealthier city to up her game.
 The city Penny chooses just so happens to be the same city that Josephine calls home.
 Penny is not the elegant con-artist that Josephine is, but she is successful in her own way.
-Penny’s methods are unorthodox, and she has long way to go before she can handle the high-level cons that Josephine pulls off regularly, but Josephine sees potential.
+Penny’s methods are unorthodox, and she has a long way to go before she can handle the high-level cons that Josephine pulls off regularly, but Josephine sees potential.
 With the right training, Josephine may finally be able to pull of a con that she has always had her sights on.
 It is a con that requires two women, and Josephine may have just found her partner.

 The Pros & Cons